schibsted/spid-tech-docs/resources/articles/callbacks.md

 :body

-The SchAcc platform supports server-side callbacks that enable your service to subscribe to changes in data.
+The Schibsted Account supports server-side callbacks that enable your service to subscribe to changes in data.
 Your service can then cache data and receive updates, rather than continuously poll SchAcc's servers.
 Caching data and using this API can improve the reliability of your app or service and decrease its